Menu: Portsmouth | Financial | Internet | Art | Great South Run | Engineering | Local Government | Home Services | Jobs | Excursions | Links |

-When the Portsmouth Corporation took over the running of the tramways in Portsmouth, it not only planned to extend the system but also to convert it from horse power to electic power.
+When the Portsmouth Corporation took over the running of the tramways in Portsmouth, it not only extended the system but also converted it from horse power to electric power.

-In 1909 the Corporation further extended the traway system, the rails used in this extension were of a heavier type than the original construction and the joints were welded using the Thermit process, the first application of which was the welding of tram tracks in Essen, in 1899.
-This process is now widely used for track welding by the railway industry world wide.
+In 1909 the Corporation further extended the tramway system, the rails used in this extension were of a heavier type than the original construction and the joints were welded using the Thermit process, the first application of which was the welding of tram tracks in Essen, in 1899.
+This process became widely used for track welding by the railway industry world wide.

-The generation station for the tramway was located at Fratton and this supplied the entire power for the Corporation tramway.
+The generation station for the tramway was located at Camber Docks and in Fratton and supplied power solely for the Corporation tramway.
 The generation plant consisted of 4 Babcock & Wilcox boilers with super-heaters, 3 horizontal compound condensing engines, 1 vertical compound condensing engine and 1 vertical triple expansion engine.

-The car shed and workshops were located at North End.
+The car shed and workshops were located at North End, close to the junction of Gladys Avenue and London Road.
 The shed was 232ft long and 197ft wide and able to house 100 cars.
+In 1927 an additional site was purchased at Eastney, as a bus depot, but some trams were also stored there.
+The North End depot was demolished in 1983.

-The following statistics are for the Portsmouth Corporation tramway in 1911;
+The following statistics provide a snapshot of the Portsmouth Corporation Tramway in 1911;

 • 100 cars